sprowell/he4/README.md

 in the `CMakeLists.txt` file and can be obtained at runtime with the `he4_version` function.

+You may **contribute** to this project by submitting issues or feature requests, forking the project and submitting pull requests, and by contributing to the meagre documentation.
+All help is welcome!

 ## Building

 This project is built with [CMake][cmake] and the API documentation is built